earthytonez/earthy-maw/README.md

         16. Key/scale/chord dropdowns more minimalist
         17. "Loading" after pulling in Sequencer.
         18. Limit to one Sequencer and one Synthesizer (Waveform and 3/4).
+        19. Octave changes should respect time boundaries.
-        19. Help on Sequencer tab shows the first synth name not "Synthesizer"
+        20. Help on Sequencer tab shows the first synth name not "Synthesizer"
 2. Youtube Video #2 -- Basic House Track
     1. Four on the Floor
     2. Bass